 This Doctor Who article contains spoilers.

-Doctor Who returns for series 14 in May on the BBC in the UK and Disney+ everywhere else.
+Doctor Who series 14 is out in May on the BBC in the UK and Disney+ everywhere else.
 Series 15 is currently slated for 2025.